deepskystacker/DSS/Installers/README.txt

 17. Write all output text streams to a QByteArray buffer, and then use a single QFile::write() to write them.

-18. Bug fix: Resolve problems with sizing of the image list dock widget and the overall window size caused by the 698 pixel minimum height of the processing dialog.
-The minimum height of the processing dialog image and histogram to zero are now set to zero when when the processing dialog isn't active, and to 300 pixels when it is active.
+18. Bug fix: Resolve problems with sizes of the image list dock widget and the overall window caused by the 698 pixel minimum height of the processing dialog.
+The minimum height of the processing dialog image and histogram are now set to zero when the processing dialog isn't active, and to 300 pixels when it is active.

 Welcome to DeepSkyStacker 5.1.6
 ===============================